 Precautions to Be Taken After Playing Holi

-- Make it a point to wash your selves thoroughly after playing holi.
+- Make it a point to wash your selves thoroughly after playing Holi.

 - You can use a nail polish remover to help remove stubborn colour stains.

-- Avoid scrubbing your skin too hard, our skin gets sensitized when colour(synthetic colour) makes contact.
+- Avoid scrubbing your skin too hard, our skin gets sensitized when a colour(synthetic colour) makes contact.
 Scrubbing your skin too hard will only aggravate the skin condition making it worse.

 - Avoid going out in the sun for the day after the shower.